2015 OTC Respiratory Care Seminar

 Application deadline - February 15

 The OTC Respiratory Therapy program is accredited by the Committee on Accreditation for Respiratory Care (CoARC).
-The OTC Respiratory Therapy program has also been a recipient of the "Excellence in Education Award" from CoARC.
-The primary criteria for this award requires an accredited program to achieve 90% or higher RRT credentialing success, for the most recent three-year graduate cohorts, and to have met attrition and job placement thresholds. **Only 10 programs in the United States out of approximately 400 met these criteria and received this award.
+The OTC Respiratory Therapy program has also been a multi-recipient of the "Distinguished RRT Credentialing Success Award" from CoARC.
+The primary criteria for this award requires an accredited program to achieve 90% or higher RRT credentialing success, for the most recent three-year graduate cohorts, and to have met attrition and job placement thresholds. **We are the only Associate level program in the United States to receive this award four separate times.
 Respiratory therapists evaluate, treat and care for patients with breathing or other cardiopulmonary disorders.
 The respiratory therapist also treats a variety of patient types, including premature infants whose lungs are not fully developed, children with asthma, elderly people whose lungs are diseased, and victims of a heart attack.
 The Bureau of Labor Statistics states that the employment outlook for Respiratory Therapists is expected to increase faster than average for all occupations.

 The OTC Respiratory Therapy program will prepare the students to: